pinchio/moji-web/README.md

 - need to get user object from session to avoid deleted accounts still doing stuff due to sessions.

+- when I try to register a new user through facebook
+- it seems like priority is "username taken", then "email taken", then "FB ID is associated with another email"
+- FB ID error first

 CHANGELOG
 ===